mfem/web/src/tutorial/solvers.md

       equivalent to `ex4`).

 - As usual, the `--mesh` (`-m`) argument can be used to choose the mesh file.
-  (Keep in mind, MFEM's meshes in the data directory are now found in `../../data` relative to the miniapp directory.)
+  (Keep in mind that MFEM's meshes in the data directory are now found in `../../data` relative to the miniapp directory.)

 - The number of mesh refinements in serial and parallel can be controlled with